omeletteak/VRCloth-Declipper/ROADMAP.md

 ### Phase 3: Advanced Fitting Features

+- [ ] **Enhance Proportional Scaling with High-Precision Mode**:
+    - [ ] Add an optional "Source Avatar" field to the `VRClothFitter` component.
+    - [ ] If the "Source Avatar" is provided, the "Calculate Scale" logic will switch to a high-precision mode.
+    - [ ] This mode calculates the **true proportional difference** by directly comparing the **Source Avatar** and the **Target Avatar**.
+    - [ ] The resulting "true" scale difference is then applied to the cloth's bones, achieving unparalleled fitting accuracy.

 These features provide value beyond what Modular Avatar offers natively.

 - [x] **Advanced Mesh Deformation**: